nmesisca/PieViewGroup/README.md

           pieChart.setChartType(ChartTypes.DONUT);
 ```

-Setup the data source for the chart and pass it to the PieViewGroup
+Setup the data source for the chart and pass it to the PieViewGroup, then call the build() method

 ```java
           ...